17 Best Flies For Ohio Steelhead: Proven Guide Flies

 The rainbow warrior is one of my favorite attractor patterns all year.
 There are times when this pattern will fish better than exact imitation flies even during a hatch.
 Click the picture to watch the video.

-The Rainbow Warrior is a staple amongst professional fly anglers and it is quickly becoming a favorite steelhead fly.
+The Rainbow Warrior is a staple amongst professional fly anglers for trout, but it is quickly becoming a favorite Ohio steelhead fly.

 There are days when this attractor pattern will out-perform all other flies, and I always have a bunch in my box from size 8 to size 10.